torrancecui/simple-new-tab-chrome-extension/README.md

 A simple bare bones new tab replacement for Chrome that has a interactive stream graph.

+Colors of stream graph are randomized from an array of hex colors.

 Stream graph art was inspired by Airbnb's Visx library - https://airbnb.io/visx/streamgraph